Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments: Deep Gaussian Processes with Gradients

 To demonstrate, the left panel of Figure~\ref{fig:ess} shows 100 burned-in posterior samples of $\mathbf{w}$ from a DGP fit to the step function from Figure~\ref{fig:step}.
 Each ESS sample compresses inputs for low and high $x$ values where the function is flat and stretches inputs in the middle of the space where the signal is high.
 When viewed over this warped space (not shown, but resembling an S-curve with a gradual transition instead of a steep incline), the function from Figure~\ref{fig:step} is relatively stationary.
+While ESS samples are easy to visualize when $D=1$, it can be tricky to assess burn-in in higher dimensions.
+For $D>1$, we recommend investigating trace plots of the outer GP log likelihood (outer layer of Eq.~\ref{eq:dgp}), which will continue to climb upwards if ESS samples of $W$ are still converging.
+See Supplement \ref{supp:trace} for examples.
+Ultimately, we seek ESS samples that optimize predictive performance rather than prioritizing the identification of an interpretable latent warping, which is an interesting avenue for future work.

 To predict at new locations, we first infer the warped version of predictive locations $\mathcal{X}$ using traditional MVN conditioning (Eq.~\ref{eq:gppred}):